atacratic/ports/README.md

     -- then the A port has the same. f_ports : Port B s g -> Port A s g

-    -- Take a C port and produce a B port, which has extra state (G) and -- ability (Foo).
+    -- Take a C port and produce a B port, which has extra state G and -- uses an extra ability Foo.
     g_ports : Port C s g -> Port B (Tuple G s) {g, Foo}
 ```